Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 Use a PC/device with a large screen to see the Table of Contents on the left-hand side to quickly navigate through this document.

 > Discuss with other students, developers, educators and professionals in the [Baguette Brigaders Discord server](https://discord.gg/GfetCXH)!
 You can also **receive a notification** when there are new Cheat Sheets, Summary Sheets *(new!)* or other revision material is made public there!
 > NEW!
-You can also follow iBaguette on
+You can also follow [iBaguette on Instagram](https://instagram.com/ibaguettecom) for updates and new Cheat Sheets, study memes and clips, revision tips, and more!

 ![enter image description here](https://cheatsheet-assets.ibaguette.com/alevel/geography/OCR-Geo-ALevel-CheatSheet.png =500x300)
 *Top-notch graphic design by me*